Research Initiatives

 Trainings and Events

-We offer free online training sessions on how to use academic research in reporting, and often present at journalism conferences.
-Thousands of journalists from around the world have joined our webinars.
+JR offers free online training sessions on how to use academic research in reporting, and often presents at journalism conferences.
+We also hold frequent webinars bringing expert researches and journalists together to offer context and depth on top news stories.
+Thousands of journalists from around the world have joined our webinars and events.

 Collaborative Journalism